 As Shakespeare wrote in Hamlet, “To footnote or not to footnote, that is the question.”

 Okay, I made that last one up.
-But you can see from the examples how easy it is to credit your sources simply by telling the reader, in the body of the writing, what that source is when you make the reference or quotation.
+But you can see from the two examples how easy it is to credit your sources simply by telling the reader, in the body of the writing, what that source is when you make the reference or quotation.

 Why is it better in most cases for nonfiction authors not to use footnotes?
 Because typically you’re writing for the general public.
-People in general don’t like having to squint to read the tiny print at the bottom of the page—or worse, having to flip to the back of the book every few pages for footnotes at the book’s end.
+People in general don’t like having to squint to read the tiny print at the bottom of the page—or having to flip to the back of the book every few pages for footnotes at the book’s end.

 We are a society of readers who are short on time and attention.
 Getting your message across as quickly and simply as possible is a writing skill worth cultivating.
 This usually includes ditching the footnotes.